mrkolea/MySite/README.md

   upload "indrivo.sql" in http://localhost/phpmyadmin/
   i use in this project default creditials from phpmyadmin: (username="root",password="")

+5.
-5.Copy project folder "MySite" > C:/xampp/htdocs/   //(if you install xampp in another path set your path) Test if site is up >> http://localhost/    //(if you http port 80 is in use, you can use any other just redact httpd.conf file: find: Listen 80 and ghange it,
+ //(if you install xampp in another path set your path) Copy project folder "MySite" > C:/xampp/htdocs/
+Test if site is up >> http://localhost/
+//(if you http port 80 is in use, you can use any other just redact httpd.conf file: find: Listen 80 and ghange it,
 // recomand to use in range 81-89 to avoid port conflicts)
 //restart apache after this